Who is Sabina Green?

 Scary movie or happy endings?

 Happy endings all the way for me, I hate scary movies these days.
 I used to watch them in my early twenties but now I can’t bear to watch them as I have an overactive imagination and they stay with me for days.

-Oh so many . . . newborn babies, clean washing, nice aftershave on a man, cut grass, meadow flowers and freshly cooked bread.
+Oh, so many . . . newborn babies, clean washing, nice aftershave on a man, cut grass, meadow flowers and freshly cooked bread.
 On the flip side I also love the smell of a workshop (as in a car workshop), my Grandad was a mechanic and the smell of engine oil and grease always reminds me of him.
 I used to love the smell of a freshly painted fence and bonfires too, though obviously you don’t them so often now.

 What’s the furthest you’ve ever been from home?

-Egypt – before we were married Simon and I were lucky enough to go to Cairo and Luxor in Eqypt with Volkswagen as a thank you for our hard work.
+Egypt – before we were married Simon and I was lucky enough to go to Cairo and Luxor in Eqypt with Volkswagen as a thank you for our hard work.
 We spent three days in each place and had an amazing experience.

 Do you have any special talents?

 Rather like Kara who tagged me in this post I have always been really good with my memory.
 I remember phone numbers, registration plates (I used to work in the motor industry – I will often see cars and still remember who bought it years later) and roads travelled.
 It’s a shame the same can’t be said for remembering special dates, I am terrible for forgetting to send birthday cards!!!

 What did you want to be when you grew up?